 If someone was to ask me “what's the best cheap graphics tablet in the world?”
 I would say “I don't know for sure…but the XP-Pen Artist 22E Pro comes pretty darn close!”

 Technically I suppose it's not really a graphics tablet, but more of a hybrid drawing pad, canvas, computer and art studio all rolled into one.
 Whatever it is, it's stonkingly good!

 The XP-Pen Artist 22E Pro 21.5 inch is a state-of-the-art sophisticated piece of equipment designed to maximize your productivity and make creating digital art easier.
-Boasting a large display, pen-tilt recognition, and proficient levels of pen-pressure sensitivity, the Artist 22E Pro is designed with the user experience in mind.
-With intuitive ExpressKeys and Touch Strips for easy shortcuts and multi-touch gestures to view your images from all angles, it’s a powerhouse in the industry.
+Boasting a large display, proficient levels of pen-pressure sensitivity, the Artist 22E Pro is designed with the user experience in mind.
+With intuitive ExpressKeys for easy shortcuts , IPS Screen allow you to view your images from all angles, it's a powerhouse in the industry.

 Higher Price Point

 The XP-Pen Artist 22E Pro 21.5 inch clocks in at the higher end of the price spectrum, but don't let that deter you.
 Countless Amazon reviews have lauded the efficiency and reliability of the Artist 22E Pro and noted that while the initial sticker price shock was a little off putting, the results were fantastic.
 If you're serious about your graphic art, this might be the product for you.
 You can find the XP-Pen Artist 22E Pro in United Kingdom at Amazon :https://www.amazon.co.uk/Graphics-Drawing-Artist22E-Pressure-Sensitivity/dp/B07CP1LMHJ .